DallBrian/mastermind/README.md

 # mastermind
-coding practice making mastermind as a console app
+coding practice making mastermind as a console app better than anyone else at CP